saianish915/Projects/Personal Projects/Covid-19 dataset and code/README.md

   known comorbidity.
 - Non-confirmed Covid cases (CLASIFFICATION_FINAL > 3) were recoded to 0
   to focus the model on confirmed Covid-19 patients only.
+- Remaining NaN values were dropped after initial recoding as they represented a small proportion of records and could not be reliably imputed.

 ### Experiment 2: Feature Engineering